 As a player, I want to reset my achievements so that I can re-unlock them.

 As a player, I want to continue with highest unlocked level so that I can quickly resume my game progress.

-As a player, I want to accumulate points, so I can accumulate stars.
+As a player, I want to quit a level so that I can do something else.

+As a player, I want to quit the game so that …

-As a player, I want to accumulate stars, so I can clear the level or improve my star count.
+As a player, I want to exit a menu so that I can go back to the previous menu

 Level Builder User Stories